This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Serving suggestions

-I like serving stuffed pasta with a light salad for a casual weeknight dinner.
-This Tomato Salad with Basil and Mozzarella is one of my favourites.
+I usually serve stuffed pasta with a light salad for a casual weeknight dinner.
+This Tomato Salad with Basil and Mozzarella is a favourite, although a simple green salad is also a good choice.

 More stuffed pasta recipes